“Our doubts are traitors, and make us lose the good we oft might win, by fearing to attempt.”

 In this article I’ll explore 13 tips and habits that have helped me to decrease that destructive inner voice.

 Bonus: Download a free step-by-step checklist that will show you how to overcome self-doubt (it's easy to save as a PDF or print out for whenever you need it during your day or week).

 First, when your inner doubts bubble up, be quick.

 Don’t let them spin out of control or grow from a whisper to a stream of discouraging sentences that make you doubt your own abilities and warp small failures into big ones.
 Instead, talk back to that doubtful part of yourself.

 In your mind, say or shout something like: No, no, no, we are not going down that road again.

-By doing so you can disrupt the thought pattern and stop that inner self-doubter from taking over.
+By doing so you can disrupt the thought pattern and stop that inner critic from taking over.

 2. Look to the past and awash yourself in the memories.

 Be real with yourself and ask yourself this important question: